gasp-xyz/mangata-blog/blog/_posts/2021-12-09-earn-a-living-run-a-mangata-node.markdown

 [Apply to become a Mangata Collator](https://docs.google.com/forms/d/e/1FAIpQLSdcsa9AT3113Zpg3DzQ0Fg5oydoxvgt0k1fyJjA8cTabdSqiA/viewform?usp=sf_link)

-We invite you to become part of this yourney to explore new decentralization perspectives.
+We invite you to become part of this journey to explore new decentralization perspectives.
 We invite you to become a Mangata Pioneer!

 ## FAQ